KonradHoeffner/hdt/README.md

 ## Acknowledgement

-This file-format is not my design, I merely created a Rust implementation of it.
+This file-format is not my design, I merely tried created a Rust implementation of it.
 For a reference implementation and acknowledgement of all the original authors, please look at the [https://github.com/rdfhdt](https://github.com/rdfhdt) organisation.